 Just before the roast is done pre-heat the oven to around 400 or 450 and then make the paste or rub that you will use for the crust.
 I put fresh garlic, sweet marjoram, rosemary, thyme, and olive oil into a food processor and made a paste.
 You can make any kind of paste or rub you prefer, there are lots of different variations on seasoning roasts that you can adapt to this method.

 When the sous vide roast is done, take it out of the pouch, pat dry, and place on a sheet pan or roasting tray that can go into the oven.
-Smear the paste or rub on the outside of the meat that is exposed and place the roast in the oven.
+If you are using a paste or rub on the outside of the meat that is exposed and place the roast in the oven.
 You just want to leave it in there long enough to develop the crust but not cook the roast anymore.

 You can also sear the roast after you take it out of the sous vide and before you put on the paste.
 However, I've found that this tends to overcook the meat more, since at this point any heat we apply is overcooking the roast.
 If you really like a good crust though it is an option.

 Once the crust is done you take the sous vide roast out of the oven, slice it and serve it.
-I served mine with roasted turnips but they are great with any normal roast side dish such as mashed potatoes, mixed vegetables, a side salad, or polenta.
+For a specific recipe using a crust I recommend my Sous Vide Prime Rib Roast recipe.

 If you would like more information about the modernist techniques, ingredients, and equipment used in the Sous Vide Sirloin Roast you can check out the following.